 object to us processing your personal data where we do so under legitimate interests;

 ask us to explain and to ask us to stopa decision made by automated means without any human involvement) (where we classify you into different groups or sectors, using algorithms and machine-learning to identify links between different behaviours and characteristics to create profiles for individuals).

 Normally your data will not be transferred to a country or territory outside the UK unless that country or territory ensures an adequate level of protection or the appropriate safeguards are in place for your rights and freedoms.

 It is our policy only to keep records of your personal data for as long as required under the legal obligations of delivering a service to you, or as required by relevant authorities or other legislation, whichever requirement is longer, after which it will be deleted or destroyed.

 If you are a client or a supplier we may, for regulatory reasons or to settle a dispute, keep your data for six years after the end of the engagement with us.

 If you have contacted us via our website or sent us an email and we do not engage in a professional relationship with you, we will destroy your data after two years or sooner.

 If you send us your CV we may keep it for a period of one year.

 Cookies are small text files that are created on your device when you visit our website and we may read these text files to understand more about your on-line interaction with us.
 We do not store any personal data in our cookies.
 We use a third party service, Google Analytics, to collect this information and it is only processed in a way which does not identify you.
-You can use manage cookies via your browser settings or with a plugin for your browser, available here.
+You can manage cookies when you first logon to our using the options provided to you, or via your browser settings, or with a plugin for your browser, available here.

 We are committed to ensuring that your information is protected.
 In order to prevent unauthorised access or disclosure, we have put in place technical and organisational measures to safeguard the information we collect.
 Our servers are secured in our offices or in highly secure locations within the EEA.